 Users will also be able to stream video and audio files directly to their iPhone or iPad (or iPod touch for that matter) thanks to the improved compression tech.
-It'll also allow users to connect up to an external monitor to display presentations from their home PC while at the office.

 Naturally the experience will be more at home on the larger tablet displays rather than the 4-inch iPhone handsets, but it’ll be a great option for those needing to access important files while on the move.

 The launch of Remote Desktop is Microsoft’s latest iOS launch, following the arrival of Office 365 this summer. iPhone and iPad users are still waiting, however, for Microsoft to pull the trigger on a full version of the Microsoft Office suite for iOS.